-Chantale’s practice focuses on representing corporate clients in complex commercial litigation and high-stakes business disputes in federal court, including matters involving transactional disputes, business torts, commercial fraud, and consumer protection claims.
-She has successfully led the defense of clients in a range of industries, including financial services, consumer products, transportation, media, and technology.
+Chantale’s practice focuses on representing corporate clients in complex commercial litigation and high-stakes business disputes in federal court, including in matters involving transactional disputes, business torts, commercial fraud, and consumer protection claims.
+She has successfully led the defense of clients in a range of industries, including financial services, consumer products, media, and tech.

 She also has extensive experience defeating nationwide class actions.
-Chantale has served as lead counsel in nearly 15 putative class actions, most involving high-profile claims of corporate fraud, unfair business practices, false advertising, or consumer deception.
+Chantale has served as lead counsel in dozens of putative class actions, most involving high-profile claims of corporate fraud, unfair business practices, false advertising, or consumer deception.
 She also represents clients in related proceedings or parallel litigation, including against state attorneys general.

 Prior to joining Weil, Chantale was a partner at another international law firm.
 Earlier, she served as an Assistant United States Attorney in the Eastern District of Michigan.
-As an AUSA, Chantale helped prosecute former Detroit Mayor Kwame Kilpatrick on public corruption charges, and successfully represented the federal government in more than 20 appeals in the Sixth Circuit, including in cases involving widespread commercial and financial fraud.
+As an AUSA, Chantale served as lead trial counsel in cases involving public corruption and other charges, and successfully represented the federal government in more than 20 appeals in the Sixth Circuit.

 Chantale received her law degree from Stanford Law School, where she was an articles editor on the Stanford Law Review.
 She received her undergraduate degree in economics from the University of Virginia, where she was an Echols Scholar.
 Chantale also served as a judicial clerk for Judge Rosemary Barkett on the Eleventh Circuit Court of Appeals.
 Before law school, she worked as a financial analyst at a global investment management firm in New York.

 Chantale is also an experienced board director.
 She has served on the board of organizations such as Racquet Up Detroit, and currently serves on the Executive Committee of the Board of Directors for Levine Music.